thankins2017/PATTYMELT/README.md

 ## Changelog

+- 0.4.4 (241025) : more minor reorganization for preliminary upload to GitHub.
 - 0.4.3 (241017) : corrected energy loss error in `perform_thickness_measurement`; added `CycSrimHandler.h` to be able to pass SRIM material as argument in executable so that it doesn't have to be recompiled each time the material is changed.
 Added a rudimentary generalization to `perform_thickness_measurement` so that sources that don't have radon leakage (i.e., <sup>229</sup>Th) can be analyzed with the same script without iterative correction passes.
 Cleaned up files in `src/` in preparation for upload to GitHub.
 - 0.4.2 (241003) : refactored `perform_thickness_measurement` output to include upper and lower error TH2F objects rather than a TGraphAsyErrors.
 Reorganized outputs for ease of access, organizing the spectra into the final thickness map and groups of the diagnostic and source energy spectra plots.
 - 0.4.1 (240912) : adjusted `perform_thickness_measurement` to account for position bin edge cases when calculating thicknesses.
 Due to radon emission in <sup>228</sup>Th, energy spectra beyond the active area of the target are still populated.
 An arbitrary threshold was added to bypass evaluation of bins where the number of entries is less than the threshold percent of the number in the most populated bin.
 Adjusted `perform_thickness_measurement` to recalculate thicknesses in bad bins with two peaks rather than one, then to recursively perform the recalculation based on available references around the bin being recalculated until all to be recalculated are.